KyleMyre/KyleMyre/README.md

 ## Background
-Hi , Am Simon , 18 years old Programmer .
+Hi , Am Simon or Mohamed if you want , 18 years old Programmer .
 I loved programing since i was a kid , i was making some simple apps back then .
 I Like playing video games and watch movies.

 It is a pleasure to meet you